Norman Brigade: 2022 Russian invasion

-Due to social media publications, it is known that the unit has participated in various operations towards the Southern and Eastern directions of the frontline in Ukraine, the unit stated on a Twitter post that they had accepted and taken part in missions in the Battle of Velyka Novosilka, which spanned between the settlements of Velyka Novosilka, Neskuchne, and Vremivka.
+Due to social media publications, it is known that the unit has participated in various operations towards the Southern and Eastern directions of the frontline in Ukraine, the unit stated on a Twitter post that they had taken position in the Velyka Novosilka sector, in trenches which spanned between the settlements of Velyka Novosilka, Neskuchne, and Vremivka.

 While some claim it is unclear to what extent such foreigners will make a tangible difference in the war, the commander 'Hrulf' in an interview in early 2022 had stated that they seemed to be a morale-booster for Ukraine's military and civilians.

 It is known that the unit has made significant contributions in providing humanitarian aid to the Southern and Eastern municipalities of Ukraine.
 Their efforts encompass a range of activities to support locals, such as delivering medical assistance and supplying medical personnel.
 The brigade further aided the survival and well-being of those affected by conflict by distributing supplies such as food, water, clothing, and other essential items.
 Overall, helping to alleviate the suffering and helping civilians in these regions.
 A Twitter publication stated that the people of the agglomerations of Velyka Novosilka, Neskuchne and Vremivka, had "suffered so much".